aviondb/aviondb/CONTRIBUTING.md

 ### Helping in other ways

-Dappkit occasionally is able to hire developers for part time or full time positions, to work on IpfsDB.
+Dappkit occasionally is able to hire developers for part time or full time positions, to work on AvionDB.
 If you are interested, check our hiring status at [Dappkit's website](https://dappkit.io/).
 If you'd like to help in other ways, send an email to [vasa@dappkit.io](mailto:vasa@dappkit.io).

 ### Becoming a maintainer

 If you want to help us with triaging issues, merging PRs, writing code, and maintaining repositories, we would be overjoyed.
 Maintenance is hard work, and all of the help that we can get from contributors is appreciated.
 Becoming a maintainer is currently an informal process - stick around for a while, help out where you can, and show the core team that you're interested in more than just having the Dappkit logo on your GitHub profile.
 Once you think you're ready, reach out to [@vasa-develop](mailto:vasa@dappkit.io) on [Discord](https://discord.gg/88YpNuQ) or by his linked email: he'll talk to to team, and we'll let you know what we think at that stage.

 Occasionally, we'll give people access rights straight out of the gate because they have proved themselves before, or because they're the most logical choice for maintainership for certain repositories.
-For instance, if you wrote a Groovy implementation of IpfsDB, and you want to move it into the IpfsDB organization, you'll retain your maintainer rights for that repository.
+For instance, if you wrote a Groovy implementation of AvionDB, and you want to move it into the AvionDB organization, you'll retain your maintainer rights for that repository.

 If you ever feel that someone should not have maintainer rights, send an email to the community team.
 Let's talk about it together.